autosome-org/draw_motif_logo/README.md

 ```
 drawlogo <options>...
 ```
-or
+or to import within python
 ```
-python3 -m drawlogo <options>...
+from drawlogo.cli import draw_logo
 ```
 To get full usage description one can execute:
 ```
 drawlogo --help
 ```
-The drawlogo tool is maintained by Sergey Abramov and Alexandr Boytsov.
+The drawlogo package is maintained by Sergey Abramov and Alexandr Boytsov.